Never Back Down: Plot

 Ryan roughs up Jake in a bathroom and challenges him to compete in the Beatdown, an underground fighting tournament in which Ryan is the reigning champion.
 When Roqua discovers that Jake has fought outside the gym, he kicks him out and tells him not to return.
 Jake convinces him a short while later to take him back.
 Roqua puts him through more rigorous training, which he uses as preparation for the Beatdown.

 After a workout, Roqua confides in Jake that he is in self-imposed exile from Brazil.
 His brother was a skilled MMA fighter and had handily beaten a local troublemaker.
 The man later returned with a gun and murdered him.
 Their father blames him for the death, saying he should have been watching out for his brother.

-Jake forgives Baja and they begin a relationship.
-Initially not interested in competing in the Beatdown he changes his mind after Ryan assaults Max, putting him in the hospital.
+Initially not interested in competing in the Beatdown, he changes his mind after Ryan assaults Max, putting him in the hospital.
 Jake confides in Roqua about participating in the Beatdown.
 They initially argue, but he eventually relents, reminding Jake to "control the outcome."

 Jake arrives at the tournament, and he and Ryan make their way through each round, each emerging victorious.
 Jake makes it to the semifinals despite an injury he received in the previous match.
-Baja arrives to support him and tell him she understands why he insists on fighting so that he would never have to fight again.
 After learning that Ryan was disqualified in his semifinal match due to an illegal eye gouge, Jake forfeits, seeing no reason to continue.

-As Jake and Baja attempt to leave, Ryan confronts him, and they fight outside in the parking lot.
+As Jake attempts to leave, Ryan confronts him, and they fight outside in the parking lot.
 Jake's injuries limit him, so Ryan, at first, gains the upper hand and applies a choke on Jake.
 However, he escapes and knocks him out using a combination Roqua had taught him.
 Jake wins the respect of his fellow students, including Ryan, and Roqua returns to Brazil to reconcile with his father.